TosbackCgusBridge-Bot/CGUs-versions/Ideeli/Privacy Policy.md

 Where do I go with questions?

-Send us an email at support@ideeli.com , or write us at ideeli Inc., 148 Lafayette, 10th Floor, New York, NY, 10013.
+Send us an email at support@ideeli.com , or write us at ideeli Inc., 620 8th Ave, 45th floor, New York, NY, 10018.

 Privacy policy updates